sgong-pdftron/stranger-docs/android/guides/getting-started/index.md

 PDFNet ships with two sample projects each containing examples that you could use in your project.
 Both samples are included in the download package under `\samples` folder.

-You can run any of the sample projects both via command line or via Android Studio.
+You can run any of the sample projects both via command line and/or via Android Studio.

 First, add your PDFNet license key into `gradle.properties` file in the root folder of the sample project of interest (i.e. `\samples\CompleteReader\gradle.properties` or `\samples\MiscellaneousSamples\gradle.properties`):